nkh-lab/car-api-hello-world/README.md

 # car-api-hello-world
 Android automotive CAR API usage example.

-Example based on `android.car.hardware.CarSensorManager`(deprecated in API 29) and `android.car.hardware.CarPropertyManager` usage for obtaining speed and gear changing events.
+Example based on `android.car.hardware.CarPropertyManager` usage for obtaining speed, gear and other properties.

 ## CAR API usage
 In this project for using CAR API the following steps were done: